Grindelwald Fluctuation: Solar Activity

-Solar radiation is a major driver of the Earth’s climate.
+Solar radiation is a major driver of the Earth's climate.
 Changes in solar radiation can affect the temperature and precipitation patterns on Earth.
-During the Little Ice Age, the amount of solar radiation reaching the Earth’s surface was lower than it is today due to an event known as the Maunder Minimum; the most recent Grand Solar Minimum.
-This minimum lasted from 1645 to 1715 coinciding with the Grindelwald Fluctuation, therefore it is thought to have contributed to the expansion of glaciers, however it is not clear to what extent the changes in solar radiation affected the expansion of the Grindelwald glaciers.
-It is however possible that these changes in solar radiation were a contributing factor to the Grindelwald Fluctuation.
+During the Little Ice Age, the amount of solar radiation reaching the Earth's surface was lower than it is today due to an event known as the Maunder Minimum; the most recent Grand Solar Minimum.
+This minimum lasted from 1645 to 1715 and coincided with the Grindelwald Fluctuation; therefore, the changes in solar radiation are thought to have contributed to the expansion of the Grindelwald glaciers, though it is not clear to what extent.

-This shift in solar activity can be proved by:
+Evidence for this shift in solar activity includes: